Preankasaha/quiz_buzz_client_side/README.md

 ## Project Description

 This project will serve as an online quiz testing application.
-It's an react app.
-React router dom is used for availing dynamic routing facilities bestowed by the react library.
-Applications that are installed in creating this projects at a glance---
+React app is used for this project.
+React router dom is used for availing dynamic routing facilities bestowed by the react library.Basically, React, react router dom, tailwindcss and daisyUI are used for the project.
+Along with these, packages like react-toastify, sweetaler2, aos are used to failate the the users' interaction.

-    1. npx create-react-app
-    2. npm i react-router-dom is installed.
-    3. npm i react-toastify is installed.
-    4. npm i sweetalert2 is used.
-    5. npm install aos is used
-    6. npm install @heroicons/react
-    7. npm install recharts
+The testing process is designed by MCQ style.
+There are 3/4 options againt each question.
+Selection of right option will pop up react-toastify declaring answer is correct and selection of incorrect answer wil disclose a toast declaring the answer is wrong.
+The facility of knowing the correct answer immediately after the user fails to select the right option is also available.
+User can click the eyeicon just next to the question.
+An alert will open stating the correct ans against each question.

 ### Livesite Link